JiaJun8899/Recession-Predictor-Project/README2.md

 machinelearning.py
 ============================================================
-The whole program is controlled from the `machinelearning.py` file.
+This project is controlled from the `machinelearning.py` file.
+The program's main purpose is to
+1. Crawl the data using fredapi
+2. Running of the machine learning script
+3. Plotting of graphs from datasets

-`machinelearning.py` accepts arguments:<br>
+`machinelearning.py` accepts arguments:

 Arguments are optional, will only create datasets when run without arguments

 **Argument 1**